-How much does it cost to send media to an agency for post-production captioning?
+How much does it cost to send media to an campus contracted vendor for post-production captioning?

-Venders charge different amounts depending on the lead time you provide to produce the captions for your media.
-To learn more about vendor prices and turn around times, please visit: Captioning, transcription, and audio description vendor rate comparison.
+Vendors charge different amounts depending on the lead time you provide to produce the captions for your media.
+To learn more about campus contracted vendor prices and turn around times, please visit: Captioning, transcription, and audio description vendor rate comparison.

 Funding Media Captioning Costs